damiankw/RustWeb/README.md

 # RustDesk Web Console

-This project provides a web-based console for managing RustDesk devices.
-It includes a Flask backend and a dynamic frontend for seamless device management.
+This project provides a web-based console for managing RustDesk Server OSS devices.
+It allows you to see all devices that are connected to your private network as well as add a device name, password and additional notes to the connection.

+The application integrates directly into RustDesk database itself and provides real-time up to date client information.

 ## Features
 - View and manage RustDesk devices.
 - Log connections and device updates.
 - Search and filter devices dynamically.
-- Edit device details and connect to devices directly.

 ## Prerequisites
 - Python 3.8 or higher
 - SQLite3
-- RustDesk database (`db_v2.sqlite3`)
+- RustDesk database (`/opt/rustdesk/db_v2.sqlite3`)
-- Flask and required Python packages (see `requirements.txt`)

 ## Installation

 1. **Clone the Repository**
+   Although it doesn't need to run in the /opt, it is recommended to be put into /opt/RustWeb so it conforms with how RustDesk natively works.
    ```bash
    git clone https://github.com/damiankw/RustWeb.git
    cd RustWeb